EncroChat: Operation Venetic

 Operation Venetic was a British national response initiated by the National Crime Agency (NCA).
 In June 2020, EncroChat had 10,000 users in the UK alone.
 As a result of the infiltration of the network, UK police arrested 746 individuals, including major crime bosses, intercepted two tonnes of drugs (with a street value at the time in excess of £100 million), seized £54 million in cash, as well as weapons, including submachine guns, handguns, grenades, an AK-47 assault rifle, and more than 1,800 rounds of ammunition.
 More than 28 million tablets of the sedative Etizolam were found in a factory in Rochester, Kent.
-Additionally, 354 kg of cocaine were seized by the Eastern unit in Essex and East Anglia, and 233 kg by the West Midlands unit.
-Police Scotland seized 164 kg of cocaine, £200,000 of cannabis and £750,000 in cash in several busts.
+Additionally, 354 kg (780 lb) of cocaine were seized by the Eastern unit in Essex and East Anglia, and 233 kg (514 lb) by the West Midlands unit.
+Police Scotland seized 164 kg (362 lb) of cocaine, £200,000 of cannabis and £750,000 in cash in several busts.
 In May 2020, police found two suitcases containing £1.1 million in Sheffield.